georgesung/advanced_lane_detection/README.md

 Since our goal is to find lane lines from a video stream, we can take advantage of the temporal correlation between video frames.

 Given the polynomial fit calculated from the previous video frame, one performance enhancement I implemented is to search +/- 100 pixels horizontally from the previously predicted lane lines.
 Then we simply perform a 2nd order polynomial fit to those pixels found from our quick search.
 In case we don't find enough pixels, we can return an error (e.g. `return None`), and the function's caller would ignore the current frame (i.e. keep the lane lines the same) and be sure to perform a full search on the next frame.
+Overall, this will improve the speed of the lane detector, useful if we were to use this detector in a production self-driving car.
 The code to perform an abbreviated search is in the `tune_fit()` function of 'line_fit.py'.

 Another enhancement to exploit the temporal correlation is to smooth-out the polynomial fit parameters.
+The benefit to doing so would be to make the detector more robust to noisy input.
 I used a simple moving average of the polynomial coefficients (3 values per lane line) for the most recent 5 video frames.
 The code to perform this smoothing is in the function `add_fit()` of the class `Line` in the file 'Line.py'.
 The `Line` class was used as a helper for this smoothing function specifically, and `Line` instances are global objects in 'line_fit.py'.

 Below is an illustration of the output of the polynomial fit, for our original example image.
-For all images in 'test_images/*.jpg', the polynomial-fit-annotated version of that image is saved in 'example_images/polyfit_*.png'.
+For all images in 'test_images/\*.jpg', the polynomial-fit-annotated version of that image is saved in 'example_images/polyfit_\*.png'.

 ![polyfit](example_images/polyfit_test2.png)